cryptoballot/fdh/readme.md

 [![GoDoc](https://godoc.org/github.com/cryptoballot/fdh?status.svg)](https://godoc.org/github.com/cryptoballot/fdh)

-An Full Domain Hash (FDH) is a useful cryptographic construction that extends the size of a hash digest to an arbitrary length
+A Full Domain Hash (FDH) is a useful cryptographic construction that extends the size of a hash digest to an arbitrary length

 We construct an FDH by computing a number of `cycles` where `cycles=(target length)/(digest length) + 1` We then compute `FDH(M) = HASH(M||0)||HASH(M||1)||...||HASH(M||cycles−1)` where `HASH` is any hash function defined in package crypto and `||` denotes concatenation